Females place their nests on sparsely vegetated ground, typically close to a small shrub if available.

 About the Nest

 These Laysan Albatross nests are on the property of a private residence on the north shore of Kauai, near the town of Kilauea, Hawaii.
-The nest is a neat bowl of dry ironwood needles and other vegetation, placed directly on the ground.
+The nest is a neat bowl of dry ironwood needles, wood chips, and other vegetation, placed directly on the ground.
 Ornamental shrubs and palms help shade the nest from the tropical sun.
 A neat lawn leads away from the nests to a steep bluff over the Pacific Ocean, providing an excellent runway for the adults and, eventually, the chick, to take off.

 Thanks to the landowners, who wish to remain anonymous, for allowing us access to this nest and to the property manager for helping to maintain the camera during the season.
 We are also grateful for the help of the Kauai Albatross Network for finding this albatross nest.

 More questions about the albatrosses?
 Check our Albatross Cam FAQ page.